Connie Lee, Psy.D. – President and CEO

 Prior to joining Angioma Alliance as Chief Scientific Officer in 2009, Amy began her cavernous angioma research career at Duke University.
 At Duke, she worked in the lab of distinguished geneticist and long-time Scientific Advisory Board member, Doug Marchuk, Ph.D.
 While in Dr. Marchuk’s lab, Amy focused on developing mouse models for cavernous angioma and on investigating the molecular nature of human brain lesion development.
 Her genetic studies succeeded in providing evidence that two genetic ‘hits’ are necessary for the genesis of familial cavernous angioma lesions.
 Prior to receiving her Ph.D. from Duke’s University Program in Genetics & Genomics, Amy completed her undergraduate studies at Cornell University where she graduated Cum Laude with a degree in biological sciences.

-Kristen Dahlem is the Angioma Alliance team member who can respond to the request, “Tell us about your members” using data and who can assist researchers and industry in bringing this information to bear toward their work for better treatments.
-Kristen is part of the Angioma Alliance research recruiting team, working to engage members as informed research participants and promoting research participation opportunities.
-Kristen is a registered nurse with many years in medical data management and is a functional medicine certified health coach.
-She is a co-author of the Angioma Alliance Clinical Care Consensus Guidelines and has served as a member of the Angioma Alliance Board, our science committee, and as chair of the Tri-State Community Alliance.
-Kristen was diagnosed with cavernous angioma as a young adult.
-You can reach Kristen at email@example.com.
+Adrienne Sheline is the Angioma Alliance team member who can respond to the request, “Tell us about your members” using data and who can assist researchers and industry in bringing this information to bear toward their work for better treatments.
+Adrienne is part of the Angioma Alliance research recruiting team, working to engage members as informed research participants and promoting research participation opportunities.
+Adrienne holds a master’s degree in public health with a focus on health promotion and education, as well as many years of clinical research experience in pediatric neurosurgery.
+She has a great interest and passion for neurological research and loves working with both patients and their families.
+You can reach Adrienne at firstname.lastname@example.org.

 Community Engagement and Fundraising

 Darla Clayton, Psy.D. – Community Engagement and Fundraising Specialist – East